zrodeheffer98/portfolio/README.md

 This repository is meant to showcase skills in proper data handling and data analysis and share projects that I am passionate about.
 This repository also helps keep me accountable and helps track my growth in data analysis.

-Above, you can see my first polished project "Predictive Shot Model" which utilizes machine learning to predict the total shots an NHL player will have in a game.
+Above, you can find my first polished project "Predictive Shot Model" within the "Python" folder which utilizes machine learning to predict the total shots an NHL player will have in a game.
+Additionally, I have work showcasing my ability with experimentation in a business setting within the "Experimentation" folder.
+This folder contains the design of a hypothetical experiment for Trader Joe's and two hands on A/B testing analyses within R.